blocknative/assist/README.md

 var bncAssistConfig = {
   dappId: apiKey,       // [String] The API key created on https://account.blocknative.com

-  networkId: networkId  // [Integer] The network ID of the Ethereum network your dapp is deployd on.
+  networkId: networkId  // [Integer] The network ID of the Ethereum network your dapp is deployed on.
                         //           See below for instructions on how to setup for local blockchains.
 };